Contexter/Central-Sequence-Service/Docs/Iteration 7 - A Hands-on Tutorial_ Implementing SQLite Storage with Fluent in Vapor.md

 -d '{ "elementId": "item1", "comment": "First sequence" }'
 ```

-3. Verify that the sequence number increments correctly with repeated requests.
+3. Verify that the server continues running for repeated requests.

 ---